VinGarcia/Simple-Iterator-Template/README.md

 };
 ```

-You could then run the iterators, const_iterators and reversed iterators as before:
+You could then run the `iterators`, `const_iterators` and reversed iterators as before:

 ```C++
 int main() {